The Tour de Delta is a 3-day cycling race and community festival in July that’s part of the BC Super Week series of bike races in Metro Vancouver.

 For a map of the race click MK Delta Criterium Map.

-The Ladner Criterium races take place in downtown Ladner on the Saturday, so on July 7th in 2018.
+The Ladner Criterium races take place in downtown Ladner on the Saturday.
 The starting line is at the corner of 48th Avenue and Haviland Street.
 The races start at around 4 pm and include a short Men’s Race, the Women’s Pro 1/2/3 Race and the Men’s Pro 1/2 Race.

 Being in the heart of Ladner Village with a loop of just under 0.75 km, the Ladner Criterium is also an exceptionally exciting competition for spectators.